oozut/cenv_tool/README.rst

 from the meta.yaml.
 This meta.yaml should be located inside the project folder at ``./conda-build/meta.yaml``.
-The project-configuration is defined in the ``extra`` section of the ``meta.yaml``.
+The project-configuration is defined in the ``extra:cenv`` section of the ``meta.yaml``.
 There you can define the name of the projects conda-environment at ``env_name``.